VasilisDev/SyntaxAnalyzer/README.md

 <h1>How to run it</h1>

  <p>To Run this syntax analyzer and check the validity of this grammar follow the below commands.
-  Open a terminal form a UNIX os and cd into project folder.</p>
+  Open a terminal in a UNIX os and cd into project folder.</p>

   1. First of all build all the files.